The following members of the legal profession generously give their time to carry out the work of the Law Foundation of PEI.

 Paul is a member of the Law Society of Prince Edward Island and the Chartered Professional Accountants of Prince Edward Island.
 He graduated from the University of New Brunswick Faculty of Law in 2009 and articled at the law firm of Stewart McKelvey.
-After his admission to the bar in 2010, he acted as VP Finance and Corporate Counsel to the D.P.
-Murphy Group of Companies from 2010-2017.

-Paul currently owns and operates the Loyalist Country Inn & Convention Centre in Summerside, Prince Edward Island.
+Paul is currently the Chief Financial Officer and General Counsel of the Murphy Hospitality Group.
+In addition, Paul currently owns and operates the Loyalist Country Inn & Convention Centre in Summerside, Prince Edward Island.

 Jonah Clements was appointed as Deputy Minister of Justice and Public Safety and Deputy Attorney General in May 2021.
 Prior to his appointment, he served as General Counsel for the Island Regulatory and Appeals Commission.
 Jonah was called to the bar in 2013 after completing his studies at the Schulich School of Law at Dalhousie and Carleton Universities.
 He also studied at the Bucerius Law School in Hamburg, Germany.